I am a member of online affiliate programs. I may receive compensation for purchases made through links on this post.

 I try to sell a few things online every month.
-I don’t make a lot of money doing this, but I do make a little bit, and I am a firm believer that EVERY little cent matters.
-I’m sure if I spent more time doing it I could easily make even more money.
+I don’t make a lot of money doing this, but I do make a little bit, and I am a firm believer that every little penny matters.

-I love clearing and the clutter AND getting to make a little extra cash on the side.
-Being able to do it ALL online makes it EVEN better (hello, not leaving your house and getting to stay in PJs!)!!!
+I love clearing out the clutter AND getting to make a little extra cash on the side…..being able to do it ALL online makes it EVEN better (hello, not leaving your house and getting to stay in PJs, sign me up!).

 Here are a few of my favorite places to sell online: